 “Heart Space” (higher risk days)

-The group is led through personal exploration into the theory of racial identity development, internalized privilege and oppression, and the various levels of racism and how they intersect with other forms of oppression.
-This is done via racial affinity groups, role playing, healing circles and a number of other activities.
-During this time, the young people learn to manage intense affect, their own and others’, while unpacking their experiences with racism.
+The group is led through personal and practice-based exploration into the theory of racial identity development, internalized privilege and oppression, ancestral connection, and the various levels of racism and how they intersect with other forms of oppression.
+This is done via racial affinity groups, role playing, somatic practices, healing circles and a number of other activities.
+During this time, young people learn to self-regulate and attune to each other while unpacking their experiences with racism and integrate the deep work we do together.
 There is an expectation that participants find their voice in this process and learn to engage one another in safe ways.

 During the second half of the year, the group begins to work on understanding and finding connections with their own family members and unique histories via “ancestor journeying” activities.